A to Z of recycling - S

-You can recycle shredded paper in East Suffolk in the kerbside compost bin, but staples and glossy paper need to be removed before to shredding.
+You can recycle shredded paper in Suffolk Costal only (previously known as) in the kerbside compost bin, but staples and glossy paper need to be removed before to shredding.

 You can also take shredded paper to any Suffolk Recycling Centre and place it in the paper container.